bombasticSlacks/Aspirant/Game/Combat.md

 | Resistance | 1                       |

 #### Compromised Armour
 Once your armour integrity goes to 0, your armour is considered compromised.
-It no longer provides any protection and any attacks you take [Deal Damage](#Dealing%20Damage).
+It no longer provides any protection, and any attacks you take [Deal Damage](#Dealing%20Damage).

 #### Partially Compromised
-Any time you would remove armour integrity, your armour isn't compromised, but you don't have the full required ammount, your armour's integrity is reduced to 0, but your opponent attack is a [Glancing Blow](#Glancing%20Blow).
+Any time you would remove armour integrity, your armour isn't compromised, but you don't have the full required amount, your armour's integrity is reduced to 0, but your opponent's attack is a [Glancing Blow](#Glancing%20Blow).

 > A character with two armour integrity taking a normal attack reduces their armour integrity to 0 but is otherwise unharmed.

 > A character with 2 armour integrity taking a weakness attack (4 integrity damage) reduces their armour integrity to 0 and takes an injury.
-The opponent rolls and determines the injuy is a [Severe Injury](Injury#Severe%20Injury), but since the characters armour was only [Partially Compromised](#Partially%20Compromised) they take a [Minimal Injury](Injury#Minimal%20Injury) instead.
+The opponent rolls and determines the injury is a [Severe Injury](Injury#Severe%20Injury), but since the characters armour was only [Partially Compromised](#Partially%20Compromised) they take a [Minimal Injury](Injury#Minimal%20Injury) instead.
 Their armour is now [Compromised](#Compromised%20Armour).

 #### Resistance
 As an additional benefit, if you are resistant to an attack it always counts as a [Glancing Blow](#Glancing%20Blow).

 ### Dealing Damage
 When you or something else is attempting to injure someone you will in most cases roll 1d6 + damage modifier.
-Damage modifier is a combination of the weapons inherent lethality, size, any bonuses from your character and usually your [Strength](Stats#Strength).
+Damage modifier is a combination of the weapons inherent lethality, size, any bonuses from your character and usually, your [Strength](Stats#Strength).

 This number is usually compared to the universal damage chart to determine the injury caused: